 - Access and opportunities, not alterations in academic expectations, can provide students the chance to learn and grow in an accommodating environment.

-Documentation and requests should be submitted to the Center for Teaching & Learning Excellence (CTLE) by any one of the following means:
+Documentation and requests should be submitted to the Center for Teaching & Learning Excellence (CTLE) through Accommodate.

 The Submission Date by which the University needs to receive requests from Academic First Years in order to avoid a delay in providing accommodations is June 1st .